manzinello/mailgo.js.org/docs/dark-mode.md

 ### Dark mode only for some modal

 If you use the configuration method (or `mailgo.dark.min.js`) the dark mode is enabled for all the modals.
 However, you can specify which modals you want to have in dark mode also with a `class`.
-From mailgo `0.9.8` you can add to the mailgo element
+You can add to the mailgo element

 ```
 class="dark"